My Stepson, My Lover Review

 I think everyone recognizes Terry O’Quinn from the ABC show “Lost,” even if you’ve never seen the show before.
 O’Quinn plays the rich man Richard Cory who gets his life saved by nurse Caitlin who he later asks to marry him.

 Rachel Ward is the star of the movie.
 She plays Caitlin who marries Richard but then becomes attracted to the younger son of Richard, Eric Cory.
-Ward does a good job as she isn’t smokin’ hot, but she’s certainly attractive enough for a younger man.
+Ward does a good job, she’s certainly attractive enough for a younger man.